gcclinux/skillscoder/README.md

 # Skills Coder

-SkillsCoder is an online code playground with realtime preview of alternative code improvements, currently in concept stage, included Go and python as this stage but will be adding multi-user, more-languages, alternative code snipt!
+SkillsCoder is an online code playground with realtime preview of alternative code improvements, currently in concept stage, included Go and Python as this stage but will be adding multi-user, more-languages, alternative code snipt, many more coding rules!

 Concept Version:
 ```